 The Switchback stair case, which can include a winder, will only require a maximum of 84 square feet, saving 28 SF over the Linear stair.
 You still need the landings, but you don’t need the hallway.
 There are three walls to the switchback stair that can all be in rooms being useful.
 If you add the winder at the turn, the switchback will only require 76 SF.
 These are best used in very small homes when every inch counts.

-A good rule of thumb for adhering to most codes is to make the stair risers no higher than 7.5 inches, and the treads at least 9.5 inches deep, at least at the center of the tread, where most people walk.
+A good rule of thumb for adhering to most codes is to make the stair risers no higher than 7.75 inches, and the treads at least 10 inches deep, at least at the center of the tread, where most people walk.
 It has been determined that these dimensions agree with the way we walk when we climb stairs.
+However, if it is a commercial space, you will need risers under 7 inches and treads of 11 inches.